 The following sections will explain the program sections and settings and explain how they work.
 Depending on your current setup or version of FPP, the screens might be slightly different.
-There are 4 main sections in FPP.
-Status/Control, Content Setup, Input/Output Setup and Help.

 At the top of each page is a status/navigation page.